Saakaarb/Optimizing-Under-Uncertainty--Ride-Hailing/README.md

 # Optimizing-Under-Uncertainty--Ride-Hailing
-A discrete optimization approach to innovating ride-haling
+A discrete optimization approach to innovating ride-hailing